FZ-next/devcontainer_ccp/README.md

 A pre-configured development environment using VS Code devcontainers, Poetry, and Claude Code.
 This template provides everything you need to start a new Python project with modern development practices built-in.

 > **Note**: This container automatically sets up Poetry and installs dependencies when you open it in VS Code with the Dev Containers extension.
+It initialize git and pre-commit

+For more information on the devcontainer see the DEVContainer_README.md file.

 ## Features